 Sam Laughlin (b1990, U.K.) Sam studied Documentary Photography at the University of South Wales, Newport.
 He has exhibited widely both in the UK and internationally, most recently at the Regency Town House for Brighton Photo Fringe 2016 where he was awarded the Danny Wilson Memorial Award.

 Lua Ribeira (b1986, Galicia, Spain) studied Sciences of Information at University of Vigo and Graphic Design at Bau, Escola Superior de Disseny, Barcelona.
 She graduated in Documentary Photography from the University of South Wales, Newport in 2016.
 Lua’s work has been awarded the Firecracker Grant 2015, Ditto Press Scholarship 2015, and the Reginald Salisbury Fund 2016 and she was recently shortlisted for the Bar Tur Photobook Award.
 Lua has participated in The Independent Air Residency, Denmark 2015 and group exhibitions in the United Kingdom, Spain, Italy and Germany.

-The Jerwood/Photoworks Awards are a collaboration between Jerwood Charitable Foundation and Photoworks, supported by Arts Council England and Official Print Partner, Spectrum Photographic.
+The Jerwood/Photoworks Awards are a collaboration between Jerwood Arts (previously known as Jerwood Charitable Foundation) and Photoworks, supported by Arts Council England and Official Print Partner, Spectrum Photographic.